lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 #### AddressPermissions[]

-Holds an array of addresses, that have some permission set.
+Contains an array of addresses, that have some permission set.
 This is mainly useful for interfaces to know which address hold permissions.

 ```json